University of Sheffield School of Information, Journalism and Communication

-The Information School or iSchool of the University of Sheffield, in Sheffield, South Yorkshire, England, was founded in 1963 as the University's Postgraduate School of Librarianship and became in 2010 the first UK iSchool.
-Other names were the Postgraduate School of Librarianship and Information Science (PGSLIS, 1967–81) and Department of Information Studies (1981-2011).
-As of 2021, it employs 33 academic staff, 16 administrative/support staff, 6 affiliated research staff, and has about 65 research students.
-The current head of school is Professor Val Gillet.
+The school that is now the School of Information, Journalism and Communications of the University of Sheffield, in Sheffield, South Yorkshire, England, was founded in 1963 as the University's Postgraduate School of Librarianship and became in 2010 the first UK iSchool.
+It became the School of Information, Journalism and Communication after merging with the School of Journalism, Media and Communication in 2025, and maintains its membership of the iSchools organisation.
+Previous names for the University of Sheffield iSchool were the Postgraduate School of Librarianship and Information Science (PGSLIS, 1967–81) and Department of Information Studies (1981-2011).
+Professor Briony Birdi, Head of School of the Information School, became the Head of the School of Information, Journalism and Communication upon the merger, and continues to lead the School as of 2026.

 The department opened in 1964 as a library school, becoming only the second university-based department in the UK.
 Since then, like many information science departments it has grown to encompass teaching and research in cheminformatics, educational informatics, health informatics, information retrieval, information systems, knowledge and information management, as well as libraries and information society.
 Such is the status of the school, that it has twice been honoured with a special issue of the Journal of Information Science devoted entirely to the department, its staff and its research outputs.